danijeljw/danijelj/source/je-suivre-rivieres/holiday.md

 _(Note for the waitress - Don't Let Jake Fucking Change The Menu Choices I Have Made!!!)_

 I don't know what kind of wine would be great to go following the wagyu but not ruin your palate for the dessert.
-You'll probably be best to ask the waitress _(Don't forget to tip your waitress. -Lafayette [True Blood])_.
+You'll probably be best to ask the waitress.

+>Don't forget to tip your waitress.
+>>-Lafayette _[True Blood]_

 Have you seen everything ?
 I hope so.
 Try to arrive at the GOMA Restaurant with at least 40 mins before closing time.
 I would even recommend you make your booking for 2pm and spend the last hour there in the intimacy of the venue allowing the end of the hour to mark the closing of the restaurant and our departure.

 You should be feeling relaxed and invigorated by the art.
 Art is wonderful, enjoy it, soak it in, be inspired but don't walk away an art critique.
 Just let it flow over your mind and settle in deep.

-It's time to get yourself on down to Coles _(or Woolworths) and stock up on some stuff.
+It's time to get yourself on down to Coles _(or Woolworths)_ and stock up on some stuff.
 I prefer Coles because of FlyBuys.
 You're going to need the following items:

 - Two breadsticks, medium length _(get it from Baker's Delight if you can, medium slice)_
 - Cuccumber
 - Cherry tomatoes
 - Fresh lettuce greens _(loose leaf)_
-- Cheese (Jarlesberg, from the service deli, 4 slices)_
+- Cheese _(Jarlesberg, from the service deli, 4 slices)_
 - Some slices of cold meat, maybe smoked ham and spanish serrano ham
 - Bottle of soda water
 - TeeVee Snacks